 You can drag objects of interest into the Timeline Event Viewer to create exactly the query filter you need.
 You can drag items from table widgets within Hosts and Network pages, or even from within Timeline itself.

-A timeline is responsive and persists as you move through Elastic Security collecting data.
+A timeline is responsive and persists as you move through the SIEM app collecting data.

-An analyst notices a suspicious user ID that warrants further investigation, and clicks a URL that links to Elastic Security.
+An analyst notices a suspicious user ID that warrants further investigation, and clicks a url that links to the SIEM app.

-The analyst uses the tables, histograms, and filtering and search capabilities in Elastic Security to get to the bottom of the alert.
-The analyst can drag items of interest to Timeline for further analysis.
+The analyst uses the tables, widgets, and filtering and search capabilities in the SIEM app to get to the bottom of the alert.
+The analyst can drag items of interest to the timeline for further analysis.

-Within Timeline, the analyst can investigate further - drilling down, searching, and filtering - and add notes and pin items of interest.
+Within the timeline, the analyst can investigate further—drilling down, searching, and filtering—and add notes and pin items of interest.

 The analyst can name the timeline, write summary notes, and share it with others if appropriate.